eric-becker/vdbench_graphite/README.md

 ```
 ./vdbench -f foo.vdb | vdbench_graphite.sh

+Graphite host "-h" not defined, assuming localhost.
+Graphite port "-p" not defined, assuming 2003.
+Sending metrics to graphite localhost 2003 at vdbench.default.afa-poc-command.

 ```

 The script will continue to receive input from vdbench in realtime, convert the vdbench timestamp to epoch, format the metrics to be graphite friendly, and send them to grpahite.
+When the vdbench workload exits, so will the script.
+This allows multiple vdbench iterations to run sequentially from within a bash script.

 By default stats will be sent to graphite running on localhost:2003 under vdbench.default.[HOSTNAME].[METRIC]  There are no required options, but additional parameters can be passed to change the destination host and/or port as well as a custom tag instead of using the hostname.
 To implement multiple custom tags simply separate the tags with periods.
 The -o option allows you to write the captured stdout to a file while still feeding graphite.